Liverpool F.C. Women: Decline and resurgence

 Shortly following Matt Beard's reappointment as Women's first team manager, further positive changes were made by the club.
 Liverpool appointed Russ Fraser as Liverpool FC Women's first managing director in October 2021.
 Fraser boasted an impressive resume in the women's side of the game with significant years of experience.
 He was no stranger to Beard having worked with him during his time at West Ham United Women, where he oversaw the move to the Chadwell Heath training facility.
 The team had enormous success, reaching the FA Cup final and consolidating their place in the top flight.
 Prior, Fraser was the general manager at Reading Women.
 Under his leadership, the team saw significant progress both on and off the pitch, including a fourth-placed finish in the Women's Super League in his final season.
 His final post before moving to Anfield, he spent eighteen months at Leicester City Women, where he oversaw the team's move into full-time professionalism.
 Off the pitch, he oversaw the first team's permanent move to the King Power Stadium and secured the club's former training ground as base for both the women's first team and academy.
 On the pitch, successful recruitment led to winning the Championship title securing promotion to the Women's Super League.

 An overhauled Liverpool's first season back in the Women's Super League began with a win over Chelsea at home after a delayed start due to the Death and state funeral of Elizabeth II.
 Injuries to majority of the first team throughout the season made life difficult.
 However, with additions in the January transfer window wins over West Ham, Manchester City, Reading, Tottenham and Brighton helped ensure a 7th-place finish.
 Liverpool also reached the Quarter Finals of the League Cup and were knocked out of the fourth round of the FA Cup.

 On June 8, 2023, Liverpool officially announced that it had re-purchased their former iconic training base at Melwood to once again serve as a dedicated training base as it had done for 70 years.
 This time it would be home to Liverpool Women's First Team,Youth teams and Category 1 Professional Game Academy (PGA) after being awarded the licence by the Football Association.
-To further its commitment to the women's side of the game, both men and women's divisions will sport the official club crest going forward, thus ensuring all teams would be known or referred to as “Liverpool Football Club”.
-The Melwood facility would continue to run community outreach programms for its award-winning LFC Foundation programmes, as well as for offering education programmes to young people via the Robbie Fowler Education and Football Academy (FEFA).
+To further its commitment to the women's side of the game, both men and women's divisions sported the official club crest going forward, thus ensuring all teams would be known or referred to as “Liverpool Football Club”.
+The Melwood facility would also continue to run community outreach programms for its award-winning LFC Foundation programmes, as well as for offering education programmes to young people via the Robbie Fowler Education and Football Academy (FEFA).